maxmilton/dockerfiles/chromium/README.md

 #### SELinux volumes

 If you're using a system with SELinux enabled (e.g. on Fedora Linux) you'll need to add `:z` to the end of each `--volume` so Docker labels the volume correctly.
-For example:
+For example (in `./launch.sh`):

 ```sh
   --volume "$HOME"/Downloads:/home/chromium/Downloads:z \